albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 **Elixir and Erlang (Elixir 1.12.3 and erlang version 23.3)**

-You can installing those with follow [this tutorial](https://www.pluralsight.com/guides/installing-elixir-erlang-with-asdf)
+You can installing those with `asdf` please follow [this tutorial](https://www.pluralsight.com/guides/installing-elixir-erlang-with-asdf)

-Becareful about the version of elixir and erlang.
+Becareful about the version of elixir and erlang, you must exact same version with this tutorial.

 you can check the current elixir and erlang with
 ```